 Catalyst is a substance that increases the rate of a chemical reaction but which is left unchanged by the result.

-The generic name given to the cellulose fibre developed by Courtaulds and marketed by them under the Tencel brand name.
-The Tencel production process is based on a solvent spinning process and represents the greatest accomplishment in cellulose fiber technology.
-Read more..
+Lyocell is the generic name given to the cellulose fibre developed by Courtaulds and marketed by them under the Tencel brand name.
+The Tencel production process is based on a solvent spinning process and represents the most significant accomplishment in cellulose fibre technology.